Juliana's Inspirational Speech.

 I decided to make a career change, to get an MBA in finance.
 I knew that a world of opportunity awaits those with an MBA degree.

 Having the mind set of an entrepreneur, real estate was a wide open door for me.
 I did not need a salary.
 I eagerly began work at Cornish and Carey.
 Soon after I began, my manager, Roger, called me to his office, told me that no one could understand my English and that I could not answer office phone calls.
 He yelled: "nobody understands you, Juliana."
-I certainly fought back fiercely and not just in Chinese.
+I certainly fought back fiercely, just as loud, and not just in Chinese.
 After all, I didn't escape my second class role to become a third class human.

 I have been selling real estate for nearly 30 years.
 I have a phenomenal career.
 I have achieved success and I have the opportunity to accomplish even more...
 Don't stop trying to achieve your dream.